 4+ agglutination: Red blood cell button is a solid agglutinate with; clear background.

 3+ agglutination: Red blood cell button breaks into several large agglutinates; clear background.

 2+ agglutination: Red blood cell button breaks into many medium-sized agglutinates; clear background; no free red blood cells.

 1+ agglutination: Red blood cell button breaks into many small clumps barely visible macroscopically; the background is turbid; many free red blood cells.

 Negative: No agglutinated red blood cells present; red cells are observed flowing off the red blood cell button during the process of grading.

-Other reaction which may occur are the mixed-field reaction, in which mixtures of agglutinated and unagglutinated red blood are present; and hemolysis, in which red cells are hemolyzed by the antibody.
+Other reactions which may occur are the mixed-field reaction, in which mixtures of agglutinated and unagglutinated red blood are present, and hemolysis, in which red cells are hemolyzed by the antibody.
 Both of these patterns are considered positive reactions.